Tutorial#

 App(MyApp()).start()

-Meters is a state variable in our component MyApp, so we have to use the edifice.use_state() hook. edifice.use_state() returns a tuple with the current value of meters, and also a function which we can use to set a new value for meters.
-We expect all changes to meters to be reflected in the UI.
-Think of the component function as a map from the state, meters, to UI Elements.
+meters is a state variable in our component MyApp, so we have to use the use_state() hook. use_state() returns a tuple with the current value of meters, and also a state setter function which we can use to set a new value for meters.

-In the component function, we read the value of meters and convert it to feet, and we populate the text input and label with the meters and feet respectively.
-For the text input, we add an on_change callback.
-This function is called whenever the content of the text input changes.
+In the component function, we read the value of meters and convert it to feet, and we render the text input and label Elements.

-If you want to see the state changes in action, you can open the Element Inspector:
+If we want to see the state changes in action, we can open the Element Inspector:

 python -m edifice --inspect tutorial.py MyApp

-The Element Inspector allows you to see the current state and props for all components in an UI (which, of course, was created with Edifice).
+The Element Inspector allows us to see the current state and props for all Elements in a UI.
 Play around with the application and see how the state changes.

-Now suppose we want to add conversion from feet to meters.
-Instead of copying our code and repeating it for each measurement pair, we can factor out the conversion logic into its own component:
+Now we want to add conversion from feet to meters.
+Instead of copying our code and repeating it for each measurement pair, we can factor out the conversion logic into its own component.
+We pass the conversion parameters into the component as props arguments:

 METERS_TO_FEET = 3.28084